 Central Sterile Processing Technician Certificate

 The length of certificate programs can vary from 36 hours to three quarters.
 Students can find programs that help them prepare for the IAHCSMM exam through studies in legal issues, basic sciences and equipment management.
-Prospective students can expect to take courses in decontamination, human anatomy and medical terminology.
+Clinical experiences are typically included.
+Prospective students can also expect to take courses in:

 Associate of Applied Science in Surgical Technology